draganradu/simple-color-convertor-pantone-ral/readme.md

 | ---       | ---               | ---           | ---   |
 | grayscale | grayscale value in the from format  | boolean       |       |

-#Errors
+#Error logs
 #####'The value you want to convert to is not acceptable'
 The *to* value is not in the accepted to, most of the times it is a misspelled value.

 #####'The color specified in from is not an accepted input'
 The *from* value is not in the accepted to, most of the times it is a misspelled value.

-#####'You can`t get the wavelength of no color'
+#####'You can't get the wavelength of no color'
-The color you are want to convert is grayscale, logicaly there is no answer to what you want to do
+The color you want to convert is grayscale, logically there is no answer to what you want to do

 ## Issues
-1 | **grayscale** there are some issues when outputing ral/pantone colors, they output colors that are not completely monochrome.
+1 | **grayscale** there are some issues when outputting ral/pantone colors, they output colors that are not completely monochrome.
 Because the closest color may be a colored gray.
-Will be fixed when we start useing HSL compare algoritham in 1.2.0
+Will be fixed when we start using HSL compare algorithm in 1.2.0

+2 | **wavelength** is experimental, it kind of works and i like the idea but the algorithm used is definitely not the correct one.